 Those questions, were not rhetorical, by the way.
 Comment below on what made your previous parties successful, and let’s learn from it.

 (Got a comment?
 I love ‘em, so comment below!
-Email subscribers, click here, then scroll down, to say what’s on your mind!)
+Click here then scroll down to say what’s on your mind!)

-– Win tickets to Priscilla Queen of the Desert on Broadway!
+– Win tickets to see Disgraced at LCT3!
 Click here!